gyson/gocsp/README.md

 ## Communication Sequencial Processes in Javascript

-Bring golang-like CSP channel and coroutine to Javascript by using generator (ES6)
+Bring golang-like CSP channel and coroutine to Javascript

-## Install

-    $ npm install gocsp

 ## Run

+Some modules require new features from ES6.

     $ node --harmony <file>.js